AdobeDocs/target.en/help/main/c-activities/c-multivariate-testing/t-create-multivariate-test/create-multivariate-test.md

 ---
 keywords: mvt;multivariate test;multivariate test create;multivariate test creating;mvt create;mvt creating;mvt how;multivariate test how
-description: Learn how to use the Visual Experience Composer (VEC) in Adobe [!DNL Target] to create a Multivariate Test (MVT) right on a [!DNL Target]-enabled page.
+description: Learn how to use the [!UICONTROL Visual Experience Composer] (VEC) in [!DNL Adobe Target] to create a [!UICONTROL Multivariate Test] (MVT).
-title: How Do I Create a Multivariate Test?
+title: How Do I Create a [!UICONTROL Multivariate Test]?
 feature: Multivariate Tests
 exl-id: 7712b747-543a-4e19-b689-bea36c44805c
 ---
 # Create a Multivariate Test

-The [!UICONTROL Visual Experience Composer] (VEC) in [!DNL Adobe Target] makes it easy to create your test right on a Target-enabled page and to modify portions of the page within [!DNL Target].
+The [!UICONTROL Visual Experience Composer] (VEC) in [!DNL Adobe Target] makes it easy to create a [!UICONTROL Multivariate Test] and to modify portions of the page within [!DNL Target].

 The [!DNL Target] point-and-click editor enables you to pick any location and add multiple offers.